miracl/core/rust/readme.md

 NOTE: This version of the library requires Version 1.33+ of Rust for 64-bit integer support, and for Rust 2018, and also for const fn support.

+NOTE: (18/02/2021) Package "core" changed to "mcore" to avoid clash with Rust

 Namespaces are used to separate different curves.

 # Installation and Testing